Why it’s important

 Dwarf shrimp are very sensitive to changes in their water parameters, such as going from hard water to soft water, acidic to alkali, hot to cold, etc.

-Cherry shrimps are pretty hardy and will usually be able to adapt to a wide range of water chemistry, provided they're acclimated slowly enough.
+Cherry shrimp are pretty hardy and will usually be able to adapt to a wide range of water chemistry, provided they’re acclimated slowly enough.

-If you rush acclimation, or move shrimp into different water without letting them adjust to it, you'll be putting them under a large amount of stress that could cause death or molting issues.
+If you rush acclimation, or move shrimp into different water without letting them adjust to it, you’ll be putting them under a large amount of stress that could cause molting issues or even early death.

 Drip acclimation is the process of setting up a small tube to slowly drip your new water from a cycled tank into their current water until the majority of the water is new.

 When receiving new shrimp via a courier, it’s likely they’ve been in almost complete darkness for a day, or longer.
 Suddenly exposing them to bright aquarium lights can cause them to be feel vulnerable and stressed, especially in a jug where when there’s nothing to hide behind.

 Turning off your aquarium and room lights temporarily can help make this a calm experience for them while they adjust to their new home.

 Look at all of your new shrimp to check everything looks healthy.
 If you notice any white fuzz around their face for example, they could have a disease and need to be quarantined ASAP.